Singular band Induced by Long-Range Interaction Enables Unsplit Spreading of Localized Excitations

-A persistent research theme in the field of long-range interactions revolves around delineating the differences between a short-range model and its long-range counterpart with interactions decaying as $1/r^\alpha$, where $r$ denotes distance and $\alpha$ is a positive constant~\cite{Defenu:2023aa,Mattes:2025aa,Eisert:2013aa,Liu:2019aa,Defenu:2024aa,Koffel:2012aa,Schachenmayer:2013aa,Lerose:2020aa}.
-Even at the single-particle free Hamiltonian level, the short- and long-range models differ fundamentally.
-As shown in Ref.~\cite{Defenu:2021aa}, in the regime of \emph{strong long-range interactions}~\cite{Defenu:2023aa} where $\alpha<d$ (with $d$ the spatial dimension), the dispersion relation $\omega(k)$ develops a point spectrum, i.e., $\omega(k)$ consists of discrete eigenvalues rather than forming continuous bands.
-It underlies several anomalous phenomena: The absence of equilibration~\cite{Kastner:2011aa}, the persistence of finite Poincar'{e} recurrence times~\cite{Defenu:2021aa}, etc. To go beyond the regime of $\alpha<d$, we observe that for $\alpha\geq d$, the dispersion relations may still exhibit singularities, unlike the smooth dispersion characteristic of short-range interactions.
-This sharp dichotomy motivates us to ask: What dynamical phenomena are strictly forbidden by the smoothness of the dispersion relation, regardless of any detail about the lattice Hamiltonian?
+A persistent theme in the study of long-range interacting systems is to delineate how models with couplings decaying as $1/r^\alpha$ (where $r$ is the distance and $\alpha>0$) depart from their short-range counterparts~\cite{Defenu:2023aa,Mattes:2025aa,Eisert:2013aa,Liu:2019aa,Defenu:2024aa,Koffel:2012aa,Schachenmayer:2013aa,Lerose:2020aa}.
+Such long-range terms are typically introduced in the free part of the Hamiltonian, e.g., as hopping amplitudes in tight-binding models.
+As long as the system is not strongly correlated, i.e., when the interaction can be treated as a perturbation, the free Hamiltonian sets the tone for all essential dynamical features.
+Even at this level, the contrast between short- and long-range models is significant.
+In the regime of \emph{strong long-range interactions}~\cite{Defenu:2023aa}, where $\alpha<d$ (with $d$ the spatial dimension), the dispersion relation $\omega(k)$ develops a point spectrum, discrete eigenvalues instead of continuous bands~\cite{Defenu:2021aa}.
+This property underlies several anomalous phenomena, including the absence of equilibration~\cite{Kastner:2011aa} and the persistence of finite Poincar\'{e} recurrence times~\cite{Defenu:2021aa}.
+We note that even for $\alpha\geq d$, the dispersion can still exhibit singularities, albeit less drastic than those in the $\alpha<d$ case.
+By contrast, short-range tight-binding models always yield smooth dispersion relations.